donaldmcintosh/triki-java/README.md

-triki is a web building studio.
-You can:
+triki is a web building studio.  triki allows you to:

 * Design your web pages & link them together
 * Upload images to include in your web pages
 * Publish albums of photos
 * Edit any page online
-* Style your pages as you wish, and immediately view your changes
+* Style your pages as you wish and immediately view your changes
-* Secure your content with priviledged access where
+* Secure your content with priviledged access where required
 * No databases, no admin priviledges
 * Keep full control over all your content